-Receivables at June 30, 2015, consisted of taxes, accounts (student fees), intergovernmental, and interfund.
+Receivables at June 30, 2016, consisted of taxes, intergovernmental, and interfund.
 All receivables are considered collectible in full due to the ability to foreclose for the nonpayment of taxes, the stable condition of State programs, and the current year guarantee of federal funds.
 All receivables, except property taxes, are expected to be collected within the subsequent year.
 Property taxes, although ultimately collectible, include some portion of delinquencies that will not be collected within one year.